 HMRC are delivering a programme of webinars on the measures to support employers, people and self-employed individuals through this period of disruption.
 You can watch a video of the recorded webinar on the HMRC YouTube channel Coronavirus (COVID-19): helping employers to support employees.
 You can also register to attend a free webinar to learn more about the support available to help you deal with the economic impacts of coronavirus by registering here.

-The Coronavirus Job Retention Scheme is open for applications.
+The Coronavirus Job Retention Scheme has been open for applications for some time.
 Employers can claim online for a grant for 80% of their furloughed employees’ salaries, up to a maximum of £2,500 per employee per month.
 However, the rules of the scheme will change from 1 July and again from 1 August.
 Find out more about the changes here.

 To receive payment by 30 April, applications should have been received by close of business on 22 April as it can take 6 working days from making an application to receive the money.
 Please keep a note or print-out of claim reference numbers as you won’t receive a confirmation SMS or email.